EXXETA/wordpress-plugin-donations/README.md

 - Protecting climate
 - Protecting diversity

+#### Special campaigns
+- Protecting species HH EN
+- Protecting species HH DE

 You can view the WooCommerce product IDs in plugin report dashboard page in backend.

+*NOTE:* Products are not removed during uninstallation.
+You have to remove them yourself for a complete cleanup.

 #### Product details
 - virtual